tigerfarm/tigtaskrouterworker/README.md

 - Disconnect/hangup the call.
 Your IVR is successfully tested.

 ### Deploy the TaskRouter Worker Application and set the environment variables

+Agents will use their web browser, on their computer, to manage their status: offline, or available to accept calls.

 This application is ready to run.
 To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.